-risual Limited is responsible for collecting, processing, storing and safe-keeping personal and other information as part of our business activities.
-We manage personal information in accordance with the Data Protection Act 1998, and are registered (registration number ZA004209) as a Data Controller with the Information Commissioner’s Office.
+risual is responsible for collecting, processing, storing and safe-keeping personal and other information as part of our business activities.
+We manage personal information in accordance with the Data Protection Act 2018 and are registered (registration number ZA004209) as a Data Controller with the Information Commissioner’s Office (ICO).

 We use your information to respond to your enquiries, provide you with services and manage your relationship with us.
 We may also use your personal information for technical administration, research and development, customer administration, marketing and to identify areas where we can improve the services we provide.
 We only collect or use personal information for those purposes indicated in our notification with the Information Commissioner’s Office.

 We will regularly review the personal information we hold about you and make changes to any service or information-handling processes when the law or the Information Commissioner request such changes.

 We process the personal data listed in section 2 above for the following purposes:

 - as required to establish and fulfil a contract with you, for example, if you order from us or enter into an agreement to provide or receive services.
 This may include verifying your identity, taking payments, communicating with you and arranging the delivery or other provision of products or services.
 We require this information in order to enter into a contract with you and are unable to do so without it;

 - to comply with applicable law and regulation;

 - in accordance with our legitimate interests in protecting risual’s legitimate business interests and legal rights, including but not limited to, use in connection with legal claims, compliance, regulatory and investigative purposes (including disclosure of such information in connection with legal process or litigation);

 - with your express consent to respond to any comments or complaints we may receive from you, and/or in accordance with our legitimate interests including to investigate any complaints received from you or from others, about our website or our products or services;